DEV-learn-co-curriculum/conditional-quiz-vowels/README.md

 # Conditional Vowels

-The questions in this quiz are predicated on the idea of building methods that can determine if a letter is a vowel or a consonant.
-For the purposes of this quiz, vowels will be a, e, i, o, and u (sorry 'y').

 ?: We're building a method, `vowels_with_if_elsif` that will take in a letter and return `true` if that letter is a vowel and `false` if that letter is a consonant.

 ```ruby